Login/Sign Up

 Medicinal Benefits

-Uroquin Syrup belongs to the group of medicines called quinolones antibiotics used to treat bacterial infections of the prostate, urinary tract and gonorrhoea (sexually transmitted disease).
+Uroquin Syrup belongs to the group of medicines called quinolone antibiotics, used to treat bacterial infections of the urinary tract, prostate, and gonorrhoea (a sexually transmitted disease).
 Additionally, Uroquin Syrup is also used to treat traveller’s diarrhoea.
 Uroquin Syrup is bactericidal in nature.
-It works by inhibiting the synthesis of bacterial DNA gyrase; this prevents the bacteria from repairing and multiplying.
-Thereby, kills the bacteria and treats infections.
+It works by inhibiting the synthesis of bacterial DNA gyrase, thereby preventing the bacteria from repairing and multiplying, and ultimately killing them and treating infections.
 Uroquin Syrup is a broad-spectrum antibiotic effective against a wide range of gram-positive and gram-negative bacteria.

 Storage